ting-hsuan-chen/TEgenomeSimulator-open/README.md

 ## Citations
-- If you use TEgenomeSimulator v0.1.0 for your work, please cite it as:
+- If you use TEgenomeSimulator v0.1.0, please cite it as:
   > **TEgenomeSimulator: A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.** \
   > Ting-Hsuan Chen, Olivia Angeline-Bonnet, Cecilia Deng, Susan Thomson \
   > zenodo.
 2024. doi: 10.5281/zenodo.14744027
+- For TEgenomeSimulator v1.0.0, the manuscript is currently in preperation.

 ## Contact person
 Ting-Hsuan Chen: ting-hsuan.chen@plantandfood.co.nz